Program Overview

 We determine PLR payments based on the presence of an eligible title in the collections of selected library systems.

 For many years, PLR sampling was done by hand, with librarians going through their collections with a list of registered titles.
-Now, PLR staff compare the list of all eligible titles with the library’s online catalogue or a digital copy of its catalogue.
+Now, the PLR team compares the list of all eligible titles with the library’s online catalogue or a digital copy of its catalogue.
 At the end of the process, we have a record of how many times each registered title was found.
 Only those creators whose library survey results amount to at least $50 qualify to receive a PLR payment.

 Preparation and sending of payments

-We calculate each author payment based on the number of titles each author has registered, the number of times each of the title was found, and the PLR payment budget.
+We calculate each author payment based on the number of titles each author has registered, the number of times each of the titles was found and the PLR payment budget.

 Other variables can also affect the payments, for example: